 The RDC worked with a team on the East Coast to build this site calling attention to an important issue.
 The site was fully integrated with a donation management system and organized remotely through email in a matter of days.
-Upon launch, it was linked by many high profile media blogs and praised for its effective marketing and clean design – a direct result of effective collaboration between the two groups.
+Upon launch, it was linked by many high profile media blogs and praised for its effective marketing and clean design – a direct result of the collaboration between the two groups.
+(The site, which is no longer online, is archived in the Internet Archive’s Wayback Machine.
+The video can be viewed on YouTube)

-The Rural Design Collective provides design assistance on occasion to Change Congress, an organization that believes that politicians should work for the people, not special interests.
-The core site and logo, which is used to organize volunteers and grass-root campaigns, was designed by RDC Founder Rebecca Malamud.
-Stop Fake Reform is a recent example of a project that the RDC lended a helping hand on.
+The RDC provided design assistance throughout 2009 to Change Congress, an organization that believes that politicians should work for the people, not special interests.
+The core site and logo, which was key to organizing volunteers and grass-root campaigns, was designed by RDC Founder Rebecca Malamud.
+(The site, which is no longer online, is archived in the Internet Archive’s Wayback Machine.)